usnistgov/sesame/doc/tutorial/intro.rst

 Introduction
 ============

-Present the assumed geometry, the set of equations and the procedure to follow to perform simulations.
-Explain how the system is discretized, and how the data are stored (flattened)
+Here we present the geometry with the system of coordinates that Sesame assumes, and the set of equations that it solves.

 Geometry and governing equations
 --------------------------------